 Businesses are now rightfully waking up to the value of having a team with varied perspectives, experiences, and backgrounds.
 When we talk to people with different life experiences and backgrounds, we can consider a broader range of possible solutions to the problem we’re working on together.

 A recent report, Hacking Diversity with Inclusive Decision-Making, proves something we’ve all known for some time: diverse teams make better business decisions.
 The study concluded that businesses with inclusive teams make better business decisions up to 87% of the time than their non-inclusive counterparts.

-Another study by Forbes states that gender-diverse teams tend to make better business decisions 73% of the time, juxtaposed to 58% for all-male teams.
+Another study states that gender-diverse teams are especially effective, outperforming individuals 73% of the time, compared to 58% for all-male teams.
 As evident, cognitive diversity is a powerful business driver, and organizations embracing it are financially rewarded.

 8. Boost Company’s Reputation and Brand

 In this day and age, there's a lot of conversation about whether diversity and inclusion initiatives are worth the investment.
 But there's another perspective to consider in terms of benefits and measurable ROI.
 That is, diversity initiatives have also been shown to boost a company's reputation.

 As per a study, companies that embrace diversity are perceived as friendlier and more socially responsible.
 After all, your customer base incorporates people, and as we all know, people with different backgrounds and beliefs see things differently.